 Please view the following pages to learn more about our application process:

 For more information about the Department’s application process or to check the status of your application, please contact the Graduate Program Assistant.

 Steps in the application process:

-- Apply online and pay the nonrefundable $30 application fee.
+- Apply online and pay a nonrefundable application fee.
 For specialization, state your subfield (Archaeology, Biological, Cultural, or Linguistic, or a combination of two subfields).
 For Degree Goal, choose Doctor of Philosophy or Education (even if you do not have a Master’s degree).
 We encourage you to apply as early as possible in order to assure that all pieces of the application are received IN OUR OFFICE by the deadline.
 Do NOT wait until December 15 to apply, since your application will not be complete by the end of the day on December 15.